raleel/cfi-srd-pt/0008_Combat.md

 **Evading** is always at Standard Difficulty against any attack except those from a back square, which is Formidable and requires a successful Percepção roll to even know the attack is coming.

-### Effects of Terrain on Movement
+### Effects of Terrain on Movimento

-Battlefields will usually have terrain of some type that hinders movement, represented as either Obstacles or Difficult Terrain.
+Battlefields will usually have terrain of some type that hinders Movimento, represented as either Obstacles or Difficult Terrain.

 Obstacles can be anything from huge trees, walls, high fences, doors, pits, and so on.
-An Obstacle completely blocks movement, requiring opponents to circumvent it; however, some creatures, like ghosts or those that fly, are unaffected by Obstacles.
+An Obstacle completely blocks Movimento, requiring opponents to circumvent it; however, some creatures, like ghosts or those that fly, are unaffected by Obstacles.
 If an object doesn't completely block a square, like a chair, small tree, or bush, it is treated as Difficult Terrain.

-Difficult terrain costs twice the normal movement to enter.
-Thus, moving into an area of Difficult Terrain in a 5-foot square would count as 10 feet of movement.
+Difficult terrain costs twice the normal Movimento to enter.
+Thus, moving into an area of Difficult Terrain in a 5-foot square would count as 10 feet of Movimento.
 A slow creature hindered by Difficult Terrain can always move a minimum of 5 feet.
 Some examples of Difficult Terrain would be shallow pools of water, rubble, low fences, bushes, tall grass/weeds, and dead bodies.
 Some creatures, like ghosts or those that fly are unaffected by Difficult Terrain.
-PasCanto through Difficult Terrain at any rate faster than the Base Movement Rate requires a Formidable Atletismo or a Standard Acrobatics roll to avoid stumbling and falling.
+PasCanto through Difficult Terrain at any rate faster than the Base Movimento Rate requires a Formidable Atletismo or a Standard Acrobatics roll to avoid stumbling and falling.

 ---
 ## How Combat Works